dmayle/nix-config/README.md

+# Nix Config Flake
+### This repo host a flake which contains NixOS and Home Manager configurations
 This git repository contains a nix flake used to configure the systems I work with using home-manager and NixOS.

 Much of the code is borrowed from other public examples of combined home-manager and NixOS flakes, however it is important to note what is specific about this repo.